Apprenticeship is a Post-Secondary Pathway

 On-the-job Work Experience Hours

-On-the-job work experience
+On-the-job work experience hours are counted by an

 In-class Technical Training